sajjaadalipour/errors-spring-boot-starter/README.md

 compile "me.alidg:errors-spring-boot-starter:1.4.0"
 ```

-If you like to stay at the cutting edge, use our `1.5.0-SNAPSHOT` version.
-Of course you should define the following
+If you like to stay at the cutting edge, use our `1.6.0-SNAPSHOT` version.
+Of course, you should define the following
 snapshot repository:
 ```xml
 <repositories>